coatyio/coaty-js/docs/man/developer-guide.md

 > In your controller classes we recommend to subscribe to observe methods when
 > the Communication Manager is (re)starting and unsubscribe from observe methods
+> *as soon as* they are no longer needed, latest when the Communication Manager
-> when the Communication Manager is stopping.
-Use the controller lifecycle
+> is stopping.
+Use the controller lifecycle methods
-> methods `onCommunicationManagerStarted` and `onCommunicationManagerStopped` to
+> `onCommunicationManagerStarted` and `onCommunicationManagerStopped` to
 > implement this subscription pattern.

 ### Namespacing